AnHongpeng/blog/doc/nodejs/nodejs-introduction/mysql-introduction.md

 select * from users where `password` like '%1%';

 select * from users where `password` like '%1%' order by id desc;

+select * from blogs where author='lisi' order by createtime desc;

+select * from blogs where title like '%A%' order by createtime desc;
 ```

 #### 更新